 The most common dust collector maintenance area missed by dental labs is the replacement of filter bags on a routine basis.
 The dust collector filter bags in the Vaniman Vanguard series and the SandVac collect the material sucked up at the workstation.
 They also allow sufficient cooling of the motor.

-The first reason is when a filter bag is full, there will be a reduction of suction at the workstation, resulting in an increasingly dusty work area.
+The second reason is when a filter bag is full, there will be a reduction of suction at the workstation, resulting in an increasingly dusty work area.
 It’s important to keep in mind that fine dust material such as die stone and porcelain will accelerate the need for inspection—and replacement.

 Vaniman’s filter bags (Part Number VMC–A400) are made with a synthetic fiber that captures 95% of all dust down to 1 micron.
 The unique design traps the particles, filling the bag from the bottom up.
 The bag is considered “full” when the collected material fills about half of the bag.
 The bags were designed this way to ensure there will be enough air-flow through the motor at all times.

 It’s important to use genuine Vaniman filter bags in your Vaniman dust collector.
 Our bags use superior filter materials and fitment, keeping units running strong for many years.
 Non-Vaniman filter bags may not be designed for these units, and may potentially fail.
 (Note: failure caused by non-Vaniman filter bags does void the warranty, so watch out!)

 So take a look at your filter bags if you’ve got a Vanguard model or a SandVac.
 If those bags need to be replaced, then go ahead and replace them!
 Contact your dealer if you need more bags, or find them on the Vaniman website.